 Breast cancer is the second most common kind of cancer among women (after skin cancer).
 Men can get breast cancer too, although it’s rare.
 A woman’s risk of developing breast cancer rises as she gets older.
 Family and personal health history also affect her chances.
 Risk increases if a close relative has been diagnosed.
-Risk also goes up the longer a woman is exposed to the estrogen.
+Risk also goes up the longer a woman is exposed to the A substance produced in one part of the body to signal another part to react a certain way. estrogen.
 This means that risk is greater the earlier a woman starts menstruating, the later in life she has her first child, and the later she enters menopause.
 Exposure to radiation and other environmental factors can also raise the risk of breast cancer.

 Warning signs of breast cancer can sometimes be seen or felt.
 Symptoms include a lump in the breast or armpit, breast pain, unusually firm breast skin, nipple discharge, or changes in the size or shape of the breast.
 Having one or more of these symptoms doesn’t necessarily indicate cancer.
 In fact, most lumps are not cancerous.
 But any of these changes should be discussed with a doctor.

 Even before symptoms appear, screening tests can check for early cancer.
 Mammograms, or X-ray images of the breast, have helped reduce the number of deaths from breast cancer among women ages 40 to 70, especially those over age 50.